booleans-oss/pa11y-actions/README.md

     port: '3000'
 ```

+**browser-actions/setup-chrome@latest** is needed for this action to work.
+Make sure you put the chrome Github Action before pa11y-actions.

 Both `port` and `start` inputs are optional.
 If not supplied, the port would be set as **'3000'** and the running script would be set as **'start'**.

 The action will firstly installed your project dependencies.
 The web application will, then, be started with the script provided ``npm run start`` by default.
 Then, pa11y will analyse the resultant web app running on the port set ( by default: ``3000``).
 If results, the workflow will fail and print the results.
 If no result, the worklow passes.